- See a full list of publications

 Complete our quick survey to help us improve staff profile pages

-Originally from Cork in the Republic of Ireland, Bryan’s BA degree was in English Literature and Philosophy from Trinity College, Dublin.
-He first came to York to do an MA in Modern and Contemporary Literature and Culture, before completing a PhD under the supervision of Prof. Hugh Haughton.
+Originally from Cork in the Republic of Ireland, Bryan first came to York to do an MA in Modern and Contemporary Literature and Culture, before completing a PhD under the supervision of Prof. Hugh Haughton.
 He also worked for five years at Modernism/modernity (Johns Hopkins UP), initially as Reviews Editor and then as Managing Editor of the journal’s York office.
 He took up a full-time teaching post in the Department of English and Related Literature in 2012 and was appointed as Lecturer in Modern Literature in 2015.
-He has been the Department’s Admissions Tutor since 2017.
+He has chaired the Department’s Admissions Committee since 2017.

 Bryan’s primary interests are in the fields of Irish Studies, comedy, and the modern and contemporary novel.
 His first book project is a study of humour in the work of John Banville, the Man Booker Prize-winning Irish novelist.
 He teaches widely across the curriculum, with an emphasis on intermediate and advanced option modules on American, British, and Irish writing from 1900 to the present.
-In 2017, he was the recipient of a Vice-Chancellor’s Teaching Award.
+He is a Fellow of the Higher Education Academy, and he was the recipient of a Vice-Chancellor’s Teaching Award in 2017.